Create a Field Trip Experience Your Students Won't Forget.

 - Vote for Me!: Learn what it means to be an active citizen and discuss attributes that represent a good candidate for office.
 Draft your own platform to run for Class President, Mayor, or the next Kentucky Governor!
 Design a campaign poster and button to promote your cause.
 Last, practice giving your election speech to persuade your peers to vote for you!

-- Artifact Analysis (temporarily unavailable): Test your analysis skills by viewing images to find evidence about Kentucky’s history.
+- Artifact Analysis: Test your analysis skills by viewing images to find evidence about Kentucky’s history.
 Improve communication by describing ambiguous objects in the KHS teaching collection through an interactive game that allows students to handle and draw the artifacts.
 Work with peers to answer questions and develop opinions on the object’s use.

 At the Kentucky Military History Museum, 125 E. Main St (one block walking distance):

 - The main museum exhibit Kentucky Military Treasures tells the stories of Kentuckians and their participation in nearly 200 years of conflicts.
 The building is itself a part of military history.
 Use this scavenger hunt with your students.
 The former State Arsenal, it dates to 1850 and housed a cartridge factory that employed many women during the Civil War.
-It also played a part in the defense of the capital city from Confederate invasion.
+Access additional educator packets that support field trips.